sunjingnjupt/sa-voxel-centernet/Readme.md

-Semantic-aware 3D-voxel CenterNet for point cloud object detection
+## Semantic-aware 3D-voxel CenterNet for point cloud object detection
+## our code will be release soon